maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 There are also sample questions for you to import are distributed with STACK.

 More complex questions are possible including [multi-part mathematical questions](Multi-part_mathematical_questions.md).

+You might like to look at more information on [Maxima](../CAS/index.md), particularly the Maxima documentation.